connervieira/Assassin/CONFIGURATION.md

                     - Setting this to a value of 0 will always trigger alerts, even when GPS data is successfully returned.
                     - Setting this value to 1 will trigger an alert the moment no GPS data is returned.
                     - Setting this value to values higher than 1 will wait to trigger alerts until no data is returned multiple times sequentially.
-            - `frozen` contains settings that control alert behavior when the GPS repeatedly returns identitical data, indicating that the GPS might be frozen.
+            - `frozen` contains settings that control alert behavior when the GPS repeatedly returns identical data, indicating that the GPS might be frozen.
                 - `enabled` is a boolean that determines whether or not Assassin will trigger an alert when the GPS appears to be frozen.
-                - `length` is an integer value that determines how many sequential GPS requests need to be identitical, not including the first instance.
+                - `length` is an integer value that determines how many sequential GPS requests need to be identical, not including the first instance.
                     - For example:
-                        - If you want to trigger an alert when identitical GPS data is returned 3 times sequentially, then this value should be set to 2.
+                        - If you want to trigger an alert when identical GPS data is returned 3 times sequentially, then this value should be set to 2.
-                        - If you want to trigger an alert when identitical GPS data is returned 5 times sequentially, then this value should be set to 4.
+                        - If you want to trigger an alert when identical GPS data is returned 5 times sequentially, then this value should be set to 4.
                     - Setting this to a value of 0 will always trigger alerts, even when GPS data is successfully returned.
                     - Setting this value to 1 will trigger an alert the moment two instances of identical GPS data are returned sequentially.
-                    - Setting this value to values higher than 1 will wait to trigger alerts until identitical data is returned multiple times sequentially.
+                    - Setting this value to values higher than 1 will wait to trigger alerts until identical data is returned multiple times sequentially.
             - `diagnostic` contains settings that control if and how Assassin issues diagnostic alerts.
                 - `enabled` is a boolean that determines whether or not Assassin will issue a persistent alert that contains GPS diagnostic information.
                     - This feature might be useful if you want to issue basic dashboard information to an external program.